Miku Kanemura

 Miku Kanemura (金村 美玖, Kanemura Miku) is a Japanese singer and model.
-She is a member of the idol girl group Hinatazaka46 and an exclusive model for the women's magazine Bis.
+She is a member of the girl group Hinatazaka46 and a regular model for the fashion magazines Bis and Voce.

+Kanemura has been the lead performer for the Hinatazaka46 singles "Tteka" (2021) and "Onegai Bach!"
+(2025).
+She became a regular model for Bis in 2020 and Voce in 2026, and has walked the runways of the Tokyo Girls Collection and GirlsAward fashion shows.

+Kanemura is a graduate of the College of Art, Nihon University.
+She has held several solo photography exhibitions and currently writes for a column in the professional photography magazine Commercial Photo.

 Career

-Music

-On August 13, 2017, Kanemura passed the auditions for new members of Keyakizaka46's subgroup Hiragana Keyakizaka46 (now Hinatazaka46) and became one of the second generation members of the group.
+On August 13, 2017, Kanemura passed the auditions for new members of Keyakizaka46's subgroup Hiragana Keyakizaka46, now Hinatazaka46, and became one of the second generation members of the group.
 As a sushi lover, she goes by the nickname "Osushi" and her catchphrase, "Everybody has to support Miku" (皆さん美玖をおすしかない, minasan Miku o osushikanai), contains a pun of "to support" (推す, osu) and "sushi" (お寿司, osushi).

-Kanemura became a title song center (lead performer) for the first time for Hinatazaka46's sixth single "Tteka", released on October 27, 2021.

-Aside from singing, Kanemura also plays the saxophone and drums and has played both on Hinatazaka46's television shows.
+Aside from singing, Kanemura also plays the saxophone and drums and has played both on Hinatazaka46's television shows, and notably played the drums in the Tokyo leg of the 2025 "Monster Groove" tour at the Yoyogi National Gymnasium.

-Kanemura launched her official Instagram account on her twentieth birthday.